 The youngster does not make the headlines for his goalscoring exploits or fancy tricks.
 Instead, in the vein of an Iniesta or Mesut Ozil, his great strength lies in an uncanny ability to spot the right pass and execute perfectly.
 At just 5'8" he is also a dead ringer physically for the Barcelona idol, and similarly capable of those startling bursts past defenders that Iniesta uses to such great effect to shrug off the attentions of markers.

-Fellow hot talent Luan is one of the players who has benefitted from his team-mate's incredible rise to the first team; as has Lucas Barrios, the veteran Paraguay international still hitting the net on a regular basis for his club at 33.
+Fellow hot talent Luan is one of the players who has benefited from his team-mate's incredible rise to the first team; as has Lucas Barrios, the veteran Paraguay international still hitting the net on a regular basis for his club at 33.
 While the statistics say Arthur has contributed a solitary assist to Gremio's Libertadores campaign, that number hides his importance in getting his team moving in the middle, even if he is not charged with delivering the final killer pass.

 Since coming under the wing of Gremio legend Renato Gaucho, a Libertadores winner as a player in 1983 and now in his third spell as coach, Arthur is also learning how to become a more decisive presence in the opposition area.
 "I'm a player who likes to have the ball at my feet, and organise play," he explained to reporters.